verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-multicluster.md

 1. The managed cluster does not have network connectivity to the admin cluster.
 The managed cluster will attempt to connect to the admin cluster at regular intervals, and any errors will be reported in the `verrazzano-application-operator` pod's log on the _managed_ cluster.
-View the logs using the following command.
+View the logs using the following command:

 ```
 # on the managed cluster